 - Helpful (not salesy) content – influencers help companies create better and fresh content from a voice that isn’t directly associated with selling.
 Influencer marketing content delivers 11X higher ROI than traditional forms of digital marketing.

 - Reach – influencers come with an audience that may not have heard about your company before so they help you reach a new audience that you haven’t talk to before.

-Let’s dive into influencer marketing more to better understand the fundamentals of influencer marketing.
+In this A to Z guide, let’s dive into influencer marketing more and better understand the fundamentals of influencer marketing.

 Here is your A to Z guide to influencer marketing: